 What are your plans after you complete your degree at UMBC?

 My career goal is to enter academia as a professor.
 I want to shape tomorrow’s engineers through teaching, research, mentorship, and outreach.
-As a principal investigator, I would like to utilize my research experiences to design solutions to diseases, such as breast cancer, and to tackle health disparities, such as working with patient education.
+As a principal investigator, I would like to utilize my research experiences to design solutions to diseases, such as lupus and heart disease, and to tackle health disparities, such as working in patient education.